Generate and update embeddings in Azure SQL Database

 Configure managed identity access

-- In the Azure portal, navigate to your SQL server (the logical server, not the database).
+- In the Azure portal, navigate to the SQL server you created earlier (the logical server, not the database).

 - In the left menu, select Security > Identity.